ankit-rathi/Data-Intelligence-Engine/chapters/01_The_Decision_Problem.md

 ---

-## Example Section — Inventory Decisions in Retail
+## Example — Inventory Decisions in Retail

 * A retail company must decide how much inventory to stock before an upcoming sales season.
 * The environment includes uncertain factors such as customer demand, competitor promotions, and economic conditions.